andrewrichardson701/Stockbase/README.md

 ### Planned Changes

+- [ ] Find a good SSO package to handle single sign on
 - [ ] Add a drive storage page
 - [ ] Add a RAM / Memory storage page
 - [ ] Add option to link optics to site / area / shelf, not only the site